 Our for-profit division CADA Insurance Services saves dealers money on the tools they use every day to operate their businesses, including Endorsed Providers' products and services, employee benefits (that have returned tens of thousands of dollars a year in premiums to individual members), bonds (including salesperson, dealer and title) and forms.

 Committees & Groups

 Members can become more deeply involved and make a difference on their businesses and industry through CADA Committees & Groups.
 Committees range from the Executive Committee, which comprises the five officers of the Board; to the Legislative Policy Committee; Member Services Committee; Denver Auto Show Committee and the NextGen Leadership Club.

 CADA is governed by a Board of Directors.
 Each member of the Board is elected by his or her peers to represent them at all scheduled meetings.
 The Board is comprised of the following elected members:

 - 12 District Directors

 - NADA Director

-The five officers of the Board — Chair, Vice Chair, Secretary, Treasurer and Immediate Past Chair — serve one-year terms.
+The five officers of the 2021 Board — Chair, Vice Chair, Treasurer, Secretary, and Immediate Past Chair — serve one-year terms.
 All District Directors serve three-year terms.
 The Chair appoints Association committees, which focus on issues for consideration or those that need more in-depth analysis.